metio/yosql/README.md

 # YoSQL

-Take a look at the link:https://yosql.metio.wtf/[project website] to read the documentation.
+Take a look at the [project website](https://yosql.projects.metio.wtf/) to read the documentation.
 The *yosql-example* folder contains an example application that uses all available features of YoSQL.

 ## Alternatives